 I see that the Sydney Swans are calling their AFL game this weekend the “Sydney Derby IX”.
 What has happened to the more colourful, evocative description, “Battle of the Bridge”?
 Or perhaps “Battle of the Bridge IX” if we must number them?
-I think the GWS Giants coined the term for this game and which it has been for the past couple of years.
+I think the GWS Giants coined the term for this game and it has been known as this for the past couple of years or at least when it is the Giants home game.
 The two Sydney-based teams usually meet twice every AFL season.

 I am also a member of the GWS Giants because I live in the western suburbs of Sydney.
 Their original training base was only about 15 minutes drive from my home.
 I run a weekly segment on AFL on our local community radio program, Sunday Sports Roundup.
-Through this I have heard of the influence of the Giants in increasing the number of kids playing footy.
+Through this, I have heard of the influence of the Giants in increasing the number of kids playing footy.
 Each junior club has a Giants player assigned as their representative.
 Giants players attend many junior footy training sessions.
-The Giants have engaged with the community in ways unheard of before.
-The Giants are now a known identity within Western Sydney and beyond.
-I think the success of the Giants is a little embarrassing for the Swans.
-I think the Swans resent any hint that they do not represent Sydney in its entirety.
-They were after all the only AFL representation in Sydney for thirty years.
-The Swans have never embraced the Battle of the Bridge concept for some reason.
+The Giants have engaged with the community in ways unheard of before and in just a few short years, the Giants have become a known and respected identity within Western Sydney and beyond.
+They are winning the battle for the hearts and minds of literally thousands of kids in Sydney who will grow up to be AFL supporters.